la3za/Multi-Face-GPS-Clock/README.md

 # Yet another Arduino GPS clock

-Blogpost with documentation of hardware and displays:
+Blog post with documentation of hardware and displays:

   - coming ...